DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 \Prob\left(\bar{X}-z_{\alpha/2}{\sigma\over\sqrt{n}}\leq \mu \leq \bar{X}+z_{\alpha/2}{\sigma\over\sqrt{n}}\right)=1-\alpha
 $$

 Be careful with the interpretation of this expression.
 As a reminder $\bar{X}$ is the random variable here.
 The population mean, $\mu$, is NOT a variable.
 It is an unknown parameter.
-Thus, the above expression is NOT a probabilistic statement about $\mu$, but rather about $\bar{X}$.
+Thus, the above expression is NOT a probabilistic statement about $\mu$, but rather about the random variable $\bar{X}$.

 Nonetheless, the above expression gives us a nice interval for "reasonable" values of $\mu$ given a particular sample.